 All students who are registered for more than one class must provide proof of current immunization by the 45th day of the semester to register for the next semester.
-However, students who were born in 1956 or earlier or have graduated from a Minnesota high school since 1997 are exempt.
+However, students who were born in 1956 or earlier are exempt but should complete the online immunization form documenting this exemption.
+Students who graduated from a Minnesota high school in the last 10 years who have met the requirements are also exempt.
 All students entering a health occupation program that requires an off-campus clinical experience are required to provide acceptable proof of required immunizations.